+Year 10 is divided into two semesters, Semester 1 and Semester 2.
 All students study seven subjects in each semester, a total of fourteen subjects for the year.
-Subjects with A and B: Must be studied in sequence.
-Students cannot study the B subject unless they have studied the A subject.
-Subjects with 1 or 2: Can be studied independently, and may be offered in either Semester 1 or 2.
+Subjects with 1 or 2 can be studied independently, and may be offered in either Semester 1 or 2.

-Compulsory Subjects Page

-English

-Humanities and Social Sciences

-Mathematics (General Mathematics or Mathematical Methods) 2 semesters 39

-Science 42

-Exploring Identities and Futures 1 56

-Health and Physical Education OR 1 semester 44

-Boys AFL Football A & B (by special application) OR 2 107

-Netball A & B (by special application) 2 semesters 108
+Compulsory Subjects English 38 Humanities and Social Sciences 2 semesters 38 Mathematics (General Mathematics or Mathematical Methods) Science 42 Exploring Identities and Futures 1 competer 56 Health and Physical Education OR 1 semester 44 Boys AFL Football - by special application OR 2 competors 107 Netball - by special application 2 semesters 108